The Best Way to Unclog A Toilet When Nothing Works

 • Remove the toilet tank lid and place it away in a secure place.

-• Fold the hose into a U-shape and fill it with water till both ends are overflowing.
+• Fold the hose into a U-shape and fill it with water until both ends overflow.
 Remember to have your gloves on.

 • Block each end of the hose with a thumb.

-• Carefully introduce one end of the hose deep into the toilet tank with your thumb still firmly on its outlet.
+• Carefully introduce one hose end deep into the toilet tank with your thumb firmly on its outlet.

-• Direct the other end inside an empty bucket and remove both thumbs at once.
+• Direct the other end inside an empty bucket and remove both thumbs simultaneously.

 • The water in the tank will flow into the bucket until only a small volume remains.